 - Does this person struggle each month to pay the bills?
 A gift card to a grocery store will be appreciated.
-Although it might not seem exciting to you, the recipient will enjoy grocery shopping without the worry of whether or not she can afford something she needs.
+Although it might not seem exciting to you, the recipient will enjoy grocery shopping without the worry of whether or not they can afford something they need.

-- Is the person doing fine financially but rarely does anything for herself?
+- Is the person doing fine financially but rarely does anything for themselves?
 This is the kind of person you might consider gifting with a spa day.
-If you don't think she will like something that lavish, offer her a gift card to a bakery, the local florist, or other business where she can splurge on something she wants.
+If you don't think they will like something that lavish, offer a gift card to a bakery, the local florist, or other business to splurge on something.

 - Do you want to give a family something special that they can enjoy together?
 Whether you were a guest in their home for a weekend or you just want to give the new family next door something to welcome them, you might consider giving them a photo album, tickets to a local venue, or a gift basket with foods they can all enjoy.

 Gift giving should come without any expectations or strings attached.
 Otherwise, it wouldn't be considered a gift.
 Offer your gift without expecting something in return, and you won't be disappointed.

 Have you ever spent quite a bit of time and money on a gift for an exchange at the office or with family members, only to be disappointed in what you received?
 Eventually, that type of thing has happened to almost everyone.
 Unfortunately, it shows that you aren't as concerned with the act of giving as you are going home with something that meets your expectations.